rholee-xu/surface-model/README.md

 ## Bead sorting and automatic triangulation

-With the bead subsets ready, we can now do the stereographic projection.
+With the bead subsets ready, we perform the stereographic projection to create the automated triangulation (see Fig 1).
 The code `project_points.m` will apply the stereographic projection using information from the wall outline and the radius.
 Then the same connectivity is applied to the points in the unturgid.
 ```matlab

 tiledlayout(1,2);nexttile